NTX-McGill/NeuroTechX-McGill-2019/README.md

 If no MI signals are detected and jaw-clenching or eye-blinking is sustained, the wheelchair will go into a stop.
 Sustaining these artifacts again will bring the wheelchair to move forward again.

 ## Dashboard
 Our user dashboard guides assists with the data collection paradigm and Neurofeedback task.
 The visual-cued paradigm is displayed to guide the users.
 The bar graph displays a measure of the machine learning model's confidence in that a signal is the correct motor imagery signal corresponding to the labeling (i.e. correct Left, correct Right, correct Rest, etc).
+The Neurofeedback task is used to help users generate better MI signal.

 ![](/FiguresFolder/Fig4.png)